bearaujus/bjson/README.md

 - **CRUD**: BJSON provides functions for creating, reading, updating, and deleting JSON elements.
 This makes it easy to manipulate JSON data in Go.

+- **IO**: BJSON provides function for unmarshal read and marshal write.
+This can be useful when your usecase is to handle many IO operations

 ## Installation

 To install BJSON, you can run the following command: